Consequences of Withdrawal

 Repeat Courses – The credit hours for every occurrence of a repeat course are included in hours attempted and GPA hours.
 The credit hours for only one occurrence of a repeated, previously passed course are included in earned hours.

-Transfer Hours – All credit hours from other schools placed on the UM transcript will be included in hours attempted and credit hours from other schools for which a student received a standard letter grade of (A, B, C, D, and F) will be included in overall GPA Hours.
+Transfer Hours – All credit hours from other schools that are placed on the UM transcript will be included in hours attempted and credit hours from other schools for which a student received a standard letter grade (A, B, C, D, and F) will be included in overall GPA Hours.
 The credit hours for passed courses (and only one occurrence of a repeated, previously passed course) are included in overall earned hours.

 Remedial Courses – Any remedial courses will be treated the same as regular courses.

 Frequency of check – A student’s SAP will be checked at the end of each semester.
 Transfer students’ SAP will be checked after admission.
 If a student’s transcript from another college is received after initial SAP review, any transfer hours will be included in the next SAP check.

 Warning Status – A student not meeting the Quantitative or Qualitative SAP measures will be assigned a SAP status of Warning for the next semester, meaning the student will be able to receive Federal Student Aid one more semester.
 If the student is not meeting SAP standards at the end of the next semester the student will not be able to receive Federal Student Aid.

 Regaining Eligibility – Students who lose eligibility for Federal Student Aid by not meeting SAP measures may regain eligibility by getting back in compliance with the SAP measures explained above.
 Sitting out of college will not help a student regain Federal Student Aid eligibility.